CristianaDvD/but-first-bellydance/README.md

 # But first, Bellydance!
-Website

 The But first, Bellydance! website was created to be responsive, permitting all its visitors to have a good User Experience on different screen-size devices.
-The website welcomes all visitors that want to find out about belly dance classes and event-hire.
+The website welcomes all visitors that want to find out about belly dance classes for everyone over 2 years old.
+Also, all visitors can access the Hire page to transform any event into a unique one.

 ![But first, Bellydance! seen on different devices](assets/images/site-responsive.png)

 [View But first, Bellydance! website on Github pages](https://cristianadvd.github.io/but-first-bellydance/)
+---

-## Gitpod Reminders
+## Contents

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-To run a backend Python file, type `python3 app.py` if your Python file is named `app.py`, of course.

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.

-By Default, Gitpod gives you superuser security privileges.
-Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you, so do not share it.
-If you accidentally make it public, you can create a new one with _Regenerate API Key_.
+---
+User Experience
+--

 ### Connecting your Mongo database